 Volunteer in Latin America and visit a continent of ancient history, culture and natural wonders including the stunning Amazon, Manu Biosphere and Mindo Cloud Forest.
 The region was the cradle of powerful ancient civilizations such as The Inca and The Maya, and is a meeting of European influences and mingled with indigenous identities and diverse ecosystems.
 You can volunteer in Latin America as part of a gap year, or choose an internship project in locations such as Ecuador, Belize and Costa Rica but be warned you may fall in love!

-Welcome to Latin America
+Volunteer in Latin America

 Just as Latin America is diverse, so are the options offered by Kaya.
-Several of our projects do require some previous Spanish speaking skills and you can enhance your knowledge by adding on spanish lessons – there is no better way to learn a language then in the country it is spoken!
+Several of our projects do require some previous Spanish speaking skills and you can enhance your knowledge by adding on Spanish lessons – there is no better way to learn a language than in the country it is spoken!
 All our placements that require Spanish have been assessed in line with the Common European Framework for Languages (CEFR), to help the projects and volunteers understand what is needed to make the placement a success.